vasilescur/C-Sharp-Experiments/README.md

 Implements numeric integration of a power function using a Riemann Sum.

 ## Refraction Index
-This physics utility calculates refraction indices.
+This physics utility graphs the variation of an index of refraction with frequency and wavelength.